Epochi/uport_jekyll/_join_us/en/teamup.md

 <br>

-We would also truly value your opinion and feedback upon Uporter.
+We would also truly value your opinion and feedback upon Uporter idea.
 Please refer to one of the surveys to share with us your impression.

 -[World](https://goo.gl/forms/bPKQUPrI3oL5L2Cr2 )